WNY Plastic Surgery: Andrew P. Giacobbe, MD, FACS

 Hydroxylapatite is a mineral-like compound found naturally in human bones, suspended in a gel-like formulation.
 It is the heaviest of facial fillers and is recommended to fill deeper creases such as nasolabial folds, marionette lines and frown lines, as well as to enhance fullness of the cheeks and other facial contours.

-Human fat, harvested from your own body, can be reinjected to enhance facial fullness, fill deep creases and to build up shallow contours.
+Human fat, harvested from your own body, can be reinjected to enhance facial fullness, fill deep creases, and build up shallow contours.
 Fat injection requires a more extensive procedure than other injectable fillers because it uses liposuction techniques to extract the fat prior to injection.

 Treatment results last up to a year or more in some cases and are highly variable.
 (Fat can be stored for your own future treatment.
 The duration of results from preserved fat is not as favorable as fat used at the same time it is harvested.)